swartchris8/swartchris8.github.io/_posts/2024-09-28-working-with-manager.md

   - Watch their strengths closely
   - Tell them when they do great

+You can start thinking about your Support Network by filling out the Bingo card:

 ![Manager Voltron Bingo page from https://wizardzines.com/zines/manager/](/assets/voltron_manager_bingo.jpg)

 Manager Voltron Bingo page from [Julia Evans’ Help!
 I have a manager!
 Zine](https://wizardzines.com/zines/manager/)